-All teachers are responsible for hearing children read weekly and setting clear targets for them to improve.
-Teachers try to listen to the lowest 20% in their classes daily in order to boost progress.
+All teachers and TAs are responsible for hearing children read and setting clear targets for them to improve.
+Staff aim to listen to the lowest 20% in their classes daily in order to boost progress.
 It is the teacher's responsibility to know which gaps these children have and to use this to inform one-to-one reading sessions with these children.
-Some children will read with Reading Champions and members of the community where possible to support and build confidence.
+The lowest 20% children will read with Reading Champions and members of the community where possible to support and build confidence.